-Year-end expenses are currently projected to be 0.2% (\$2.4 million) over budget largely due to unbudgeted emergency flood and mould remediation and restoration work required in the Inglis Building (\$1.4M); the requirement for more service resulting from City construction activities (\$2M); additional overtime requirements due to higher than anticipated workforce gapping, service maintenance backlog and operating in severe winter conditions (\$3.5M); vehicle maintenance needs (\$4M); and other changes (\$0.3M).
+Year-end expenses are currently projected to be 0.2% (\$2.3 million) over budget largely due to unbudgeted emergency flood and mould remediation and restoration work required in the Inglis Building (\$1.4M); the requirement for more service resulting from City construction activities (\$2M); additional overtime requirements due to higher than anticipated workforce gapping, service maintenance backlog and operating in severe winter conditions (\$3.5M); vehicle maintenance needs (\$4M); and other changes (\$0.2M).
 These increases have been significantly offset by lower hydro and natural gas rates and, to a lesser extent, reduced water consumption (\$4.9M); other employee cost reductions primarily due to improved attendance and safety performance resulting from various initiatives currently underway (\$2M); and planned service reductions (\$1.9M).

-It should be noted that the first actuarial valuation of accident claims costs for 2009, based on information available to the end of June (i.e. 2nd quarter), has been completed and is currently being reviewed by staff.
+It should be noted that we are currently awaiting an updated actuarial valuation of accident claims costs for 2009, based on information available to mid-September (i.e. 3rd quarter).
 Past experience has shown that the costs of adjudicating and settling accident claims continue to escalate.
 Future reports will address this issue along with potential alternatives for funding the incremental expenses.
 In the interim, no adjustment has been made to the year-end expenditure projections for this.

-Overall, a \$17.4 million shortfall is currently projected by year-end.
+Overall, a \$22 million shortfall is currently projected by year-end.
 Staff will continue to closely monitor ridership, revenues and expenses in an effort to mitigate as much of this as possible by year-end.
 Accordingly, staff have instituted a cost containment action plan which entails, but is not limited to, the following measures: